By Robert Ziner, CIHC, Canada

 According to the United Nations Environment Programme (UNEP), the conventional building sector contributes up to 30% of total annual greenhouse gas emissions globally.
 Left unchecked, those emissions will more than double in the next 20 years.
 Hemp can help.

 Hemp-based construction projects, both residential and commercial, can already be found around the globe, including in the USA.
 While hemp-based material costs are relatively high, that’s only because of the limited number of suppliers, which often means shipping what’s essentially simple straw long distances.

 Healthier living spaces

 Hemp building materials, made from the plant’s stems, are gaining acceptance primarily because they create healthier living spaces.
 According to the U.S. Green Building Council (USGBC), hemp is a non-toxic feedstock that delivers a number of unique properties for a broad range of building applications.

 Hemp stems offer two important byproducts for the construction industry.
-The plant’s stringly exterior, or bast fibers, provide a cost competitive, sustainable alternative to fiberglass batts as an insulation material.
+The plant’s stringy exterior, or bast fibers, provide a cost-competitive, sustainable alternative to fiberglass batts as an insulation material.
 Hemp bast fiber insulation creates an airtight mass with minimal heat loss, and will not mold or mildew.
 The use of this insulation enables any structure to automatically fulfill LEED design standards for energy efficiency.
 Hemp bast fiber insulation also has excellent acoustic and high-level fire-resistance capabilities.